 Clinical studies and patient experiences report high success rates with the Tenex procedure.

-Studies have shown success rates of 85-90% in pain relief and functional improvement after Tenex.
+Studies have shown success rates of 85-90% in pain relief and functional improvement following Tenex treatment.

-A recent systematic review found that Tenex was effective for many tendinopathies, including tennis elbow, golfer’s elbow, Achilles tendonitis, Patellar tendonitis, plantar fasciitis and gluteal tendons.
+A recent systematic review found that Tenex was effective for various tendinopathies, including tennis elbow, golfer’s elbow, Achilles tendonitis, Patellar tendonitis, plantar fasciitis, and gluteal tendinitis.
 Significantly few patients in these studies progressed to surgery.
 Moreover, there was a low rate of complications limited to post-procedure pain and skin infections.
-Notwithstanding these promising results, the studies were of lower level evidence.
-We need more randomised studies on Tenex to cement it as a replacement for tendon surgery.
+Notwithstanding these promising results, the studies were of lower-level evidence.
+We need more randomised studies on Tenex to establish it as a viable alternative to tendon surgery.

 Possible risks

-Like any medical procedure, TENEX carries some ri ks.
+Like any medical procedure, TENEX carries some risks.
 However, complications are rare due to its minimally invasive nature.
 Possible side effects and risks include:

-- Tendon rupture: Any tendon procedure can cause a tendon rupture.
-However, the risks of rupture are very low if performed for the right patient.
+• Tendon rupture: Any tendon procedure can cause a tendon rupture.
+However, the risk of rupture is very low if performed on the right patient.

 Preparation on the day

-The procedure can be performed in a hospital or procedure room containing an operating table, the Texex machine, and an ultrasound scanner to direct the Tenex accurately.
-Wear something comfortable that you can easily change into and out of.
+The procedure can be performed in a hospital or procedure room equipped with an operating table, the Tenex machine, and an ultrasound scanner to direct the Tenex accurately.
+Wear something comfortable that you can easily take off and put back on.
 There are no food or drink restrictions with this procedure.

-Generally, to reduce bleeding, you should stop taking NSAIDs (ibuprofen, diclofenac, etc.), aspirin, or blood thinners before the procedure.
-However, you should ask your doctor when and how long to stop these medications.
+Generally, to reduce bleeding, you should discontinue taking NSAIDS (such as ibuprofen and diclofenac), aspirin, or blood thinners before the procedure.
+However, you should consult your doctor to determine when and how long to discontinue these medications.

 After the procedure, you should use regular ice and paracetamol/codeine for pain relief.